akeneo/pim-docs/cookbook/import_export/create-connector.rst

 .. note::

-    This job is not configurable and runnable from the UI (it doesn't contain expected configuration).
+    This job is not configurable through the PIM UI, we'll see in next chapters how to write configurable jobs.